Aliases for SIGLEC12 Gene

 GeneCards Summary for SIGLEC12 Gene

-SIGLEC12 (Sialic Acid Binding Ig Like Lectin 12 (Gene/Pseudogene)) is a Protein Coding gene.
-Diseases associated with SIGLEC12 include Mucocele Of Salivary Gland and Non-Invasive Bladder Papillary Urothelial Neoplasm.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and Innate Immune System.
-GO annotations related to this gene include carbohydrate binding.
+SIGLEC12 (Sialic Acid Binding Ig Like Lectin 12) is a Protein Coding gene.
+Diseases associated with SIGLEC12 include Mucocele Of Salivary Gland and Sialolithiasis.
+Among its related pathways are Innate Immune System and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding.
 An important paralog of this gene is SIGLEC7.

 UniProtKB/Swiss-Prot Summary for SIGLEC12 Gene